-The Grid'5000 testbed is a federation of dedicated computers hosted across 9 campus sites in France, and organized in a VPN (Virtual Private Network) over Renater, the national education and research network.
+Grid'5000 architecture The Grid'5000 testbed is a federation of dedicated computers hosted across 9 campus sites in France, and organized in a VPN (Virtual Private Network) over Renater, the national education and research network.
 Each site has currently about 100 to 700 processors arranged in one to several clusters at each site.
 The total number of processors is currently around 2500 and will be funded to grow up to 5000 processors.
-The testbed is partly heterogeneous concerning the processors since 75% are AMD Opteron (2, 2.2 or 2.4 GHz), and Itanium2, Xeon and G5 for the remainder.
-The Renater network is now in its 4th version whose deployment was completed in November 2005.
-Left part of Figure 1 shows the classical leased lines (yellow) between sites which all have been upgraded to 2.5 Gbps (Gigabit per second) since Renater-3.
+The testbed is partly heterogeneous concerning the processors since 75% are AMD Opteron (2, 2.2 or 2.4 GHz), and Itanium2, Xeon and G5 makeup the remainder.

+Enhancements to Renater's equipments have been brought in with a new version (Renater-4) completed in November 2005.
+Left part of Figure 1 shows the leased lines (light-colored lines) between sites which all have been upgraded to 2.5 Gbps (Gigabit per second) since Renater-3.
 The novelty of Renater-4 lies in the introduction of DWDM (Dense Wave Division Multiplexing) equipments.
-This technology used on optical networks, is a promising candidate for Internet next-generation.
-Thanks to optical cross-connects interconnected by fiber links, an all-optical (without opto-electronic conversion) point-to-point connection, referred to as a lightpath, can be established between end users.
-A lightpath uses a single given wavelength (usually called a lambda) most of the time2.
+This technology based on optical networks, is a promising candidate for Next-Generation Internet.
+Thanks to optical crossconnects interconnected by fiber links, all-optical point-topoint connections, often referred to as a lightpaths (which uses a single given wavelength usually called a lambda), can be established between site network interfaces.